NataliiaRyalko/MyWallet/README.md

 Just clone repo to your machine, olso you need tkinter module for your python interpreter(sudo apt-get install python-tk or python3-tk  for Ubuntu)

 ## Run
-go to root of the project and type python sandbox.py
+go to root of the project and type python sandbox.py in console

 ### Some details of realization